awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 After you've created one or more Security Hub custom actions and CloudWatch Events rules, you can send findings and insight results to CloudWatch Events for further management and processing\.

 Events are sent to CloudWatch Events only in the account in which they are viewed\.
 If you are viewing a finding using a master account, the event is sent to CloudWatch Events in the master account\.

-Implementations of target code needs to switch roles into member accounts for AWS API calls to be effective\.
-This also means that the role you need to switch in to needs to be deployed to each member where action is needed\.
+For AWS API calls to be effective, the implementations of target code must switch roles into member accounts\.
+This also means that the role you must switch into must be deployed to each member where action is needed\.

 **To send findings to CloudWatch Events**